Chapter 21 Efficient Sample Size Calculator

 Sampling scheme: Scheme that you intend to use for sampling.

-- Simple Random Sampling: Each subject has an equal chance of being sampled.
+- Simple Random Sampling (SRS): Each subject has an equal chance of being sampled.

-Sensitivity of diagnostic test: Sensitivity of the diagnostic test.
+Sensitivity of diagnostic test: The likelihood that the test will declare a true positive.
 A decimal between 0 (not sensitive) and 0.999 (perfect sensitivity).

 Number of simulations: Number of simulations you would like to conduct.
 An integer between 1 (1 simulation) and s (s simulations).